 But it’s not how a lot of businesses operate.
-Despite phenomenal growth in B2C eCommerce, shopping cart abandonment is as high as 88%, web form abandonment is around 75%, and bounce rates of 90% are not uncommon.
+Despite phenomenal growth in B2C eCommerce, shopping cart abandonment can go as high as 88%, web form abandonment can be 67%, and bounce rates high.

 Several things tend to go wrong in the cycle of “Find, Decide, and Buy.”
 Most companies that struggle with improving web sales are plagued with siloed systems and an approach that treats online customer interactions as isolated individual events.
 Effective web sales efforts, however, are connected across touch points, and capitalize on the fact that at different stages during the process, customers engage with a business in different ways.